Mastra

 - [14]Mastra Discord — community channel referenced in repo README

-- [15]Orange Collective — internal portfolio (Mastra is in production at multiple OC portfolio companies, including Autumn)
+- [15]Orange Collective — internal portfolio (Mastra is in production at multiple OC portfolio companies, including Autumn; OC participated in the Oct 2025 seed)